mindspore-ai/docs/docs/mindformers/docs/source_en/feature/resume_training.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/mindformers/docs/source_en/feature/resume_training.md)

+This document is the user guide for the checkpoint resume training feature of **Checkpoint 1.0** under the MindSpore Transformers framework.

+## Important Note

+Currently, MindSpore Transformers has officially launched **[Checkpoint 2.0](https://www.mindspore.cn/mindformers/docs/en/master/feature/checkpoint_saving_and_loading.html)**, along with the official documentation for checkpoint [resume training adapted to the new version](https://www.mindspore.cn/mindformers/docs/en/master/feature/resume_training2.0.html).
+To ensure compatibility and advancement in feature usage, this document related to Checkpoint 1.0 will be gradually discontinued (sunset) in the future.
+Users are advised to refer to the new version of the documentation first for development and usage.

 ## Overview

 MindSpore Transformers supports **step-level resume training** functionality, enabling the loading of saved checkpoints to resume previous training states.
 This feature is particularly important for handling large-scale training tasks, as it effectively reduces time and resource waste caused by unexpected interruptions.